 Above: PISCES program director Rodrigo Romo (left) delivers 3D-printed mask tension relief straps to Hilo Medical Center.
 On right, Elena Cabatu, director of public affairs at HMC.

-“Working as a first responder, I know the critical need for PPE in our community,” said Christian Wong, executive director of HSTM and a local fire fighter.
+“Working as a first responder, I know the critical need for PPE in our community,” said Christian Wong, executive director of HSTM and a retired Big Island fire fighter.
 “Connecting the needs of our first responders with our Big Island STEM community allows Hawaii STEM Community Care to design and produce PPE that fits the specific needs of our health care community.”

 “I appreciate the speed of these efforts,” said Dr. Craig Burger, a consultant for the group.
 “Iterating directly with local PPE designers and manufacturers allows us to meet an ever-changing need.
 Any reduction in anxiety or an increase in comfort we can provide is so crucial for the physical health and mental well-being of our front-line providers.”

-Hawaii STEM Community Care recently received a $5,000 grant from Hawaii Community Foundation to continue producing and distributing PPE donations.
+Hawaii STEM Community Care includes volunteers and leaders from Hawaii Science and Technology Museum (HSTM), NexTech, Canada-France-Hawaii Telescope, Big Island Community Coronavirus Response Initiative, Hawaii Space Flight Laboratory, and East Asian Observatory, as well as students.
+The group recently received a $5,000 grant from Hawaii Community Foundation to continue producing and distributing PPE donations.